About Emma Hart Acupuncture

 The National Institute for Health and Care Excellence (NICE) recommends acupuncture for chronic pain and tension-type headaches or migraines.
 The evidence base for acupuncture continues to grow, with ongoing research exploring its possibilities.
 Discover more about acupuncture research.

-Read my research blog
+Visit my research page

 • Acupuncture (zhēnjiǔ, 針灸)